Santhoshkumarp01/santhosh/README.md

 # Hello, I’m Santhoshkumar P 👋

-I’m a passionate software engineer and founder, driven to build scalable, impactful solutions—like Mercari’s marketplace innovations.
+I’m a passionate software engineer and founder, driven to build scalable, impactful solutions.
 With expertise in Python, FastAPI, and ML, I’ve led projects like Fit-Tech AI to hackathon victories and funding success.
 I thrive on solving real-world problems with code, collaboration, and creativity.

 ---